Neon Sign Repair: Helpful Tips and Tricks

 Neon signs expose gas encased in glass tubing to a high voltage in order to shine.
 This creates the bright glow we associate with vintage neon signs, but it also makes these signs more dangerous.

 Always use extreme caution when handling your neon sign.
-While LED signs are typically low voltage (12 to 24 volts), neon signs require a very high voltage.
+While LED signs are typically low voltage (12 to 24 volts), neon signs require a very high voltage in order to light up.
 Failing to turn off and unplug your sign before handling could result in a severe electric shock.
-With the average neon sign running on 9,000 to 20,000 volts of electricity, handling a neon sign while it’s plugged in can be a fatal mistake.
+With the average neon sign running on 9,000 to 20,000 volts of electricity, handling a broken neon sign while it’s plugged in can be a fatal mistake.

 Additionally, older neon signs were often made with lead glass, and some neon signs contain mercury as well.
 (Fun fact: red and pink neon signs will usually use actual neon gas.
 Other colors typically contain other elements besides neon.
 While most of these are harmless, blue neon signs can contain small amounts of mercury.)

 The amounts of lead and mercury in these neon signs are generally small enough to be non-toxic.
 However, you will still want to be careful if you suspect a break or leak in your neon sign.
-Wear gloves and a mask, and beware of any broken glass!
+Wear protective gear including gloves and a mask, and beware of any broken glass!

 For the most part, the state of disrepair your sign is in will determine how expensive the repair will be.
 Most neon signs can be fixed, though the cost of repairing them varies depending on the quality of the sign and the extent of the break.